In Jackson, Miss., two weeks with no running water and no end in sight

 She bathed in the sink, using the cold water to wash her hair and body.
 Friday, her toilets began filling up with water.
 By Monday, she “had a little more than a trickle,” enough to fill a pot and boil it for dish washing.
 She’s still bathing in the sink.

 Palmer has lived in Jackson since 1956 but is now contemplating moving out of the city.
-She’s “disgusted” with the entire situation, but particularly the fact that water issues have continued despite the one percent sales tax in the city limits.
+She’s “disgusted” with the entire situation, but particularly the fact that water problems have continued despite the 1 percent sales tax in the city limits.
 If she encountered someone who wanted to move to the city, she would advise against it.

 “I think everybody in the state of Mississippi knows about Jackson,” she said.
 “I can’t even describe how I feel.
 I’m disgusted, despondent, everybody here is.
 It’s like nobody cares.
 You’re just here.”